RubyOffTheRailsTAMU/PhD-Application-Review-System/README.md

 ### Admin Account

-Admin account is used to manage the review system and the database system, you can use the following account to login the database management system.
+An admin account is used to manage the review system and the database system, you can use the following account to log into the database management system.
 Set admin account in `db/seeds.rb`

 ### Google OAuth

-We use Google OAuth to login the review system, so you need to set up the Google OAuth in your Google Cloud Platform.
-You MUST do this with your TAMU google account.
+We use Google OAuth to log in to the review system, so you need to set up the Google OAuth in your Google Cloud Platform.
+You MUST do this with your TAMU Google account.

 Venture here: https://console.developers.google.com/cloud-resource-manager to set up your Google credentials.
 Click on the CREATE PROJECT button.

 After the project is created, select the “Credentials” option from the menu on the left then you can select the “OAuth Consent Screen”.
-Set it to type Internal and click create.
+Set it to type Internal and click Create.

-Add the required information and then in the "Authorized domains" section, add the endpoints for all of the valid places you can use google auth.
+Add the required information and then in the "Authorized domains" section, add the endpoints for all of the valid places you can use Google auth.
 For example

 ```sh
 https://phdappreview-2530b5efb143.herokuapp.com/auth/google_oauth2/callback